 Assessment – Regular assessment is an integral part of the departmental activities to ensure the maximum output of the teaching learning process.
 Paper wise internal assessment is conducted regularly.

 Learning outcome – The department has a consistent record with an average pass percentage of around 88%.

-Best practices – The department regularly organizes group discussions, quiz on historical issues, classroom seminar, guest lectures by eminent scholars, debates etc. Students are encouraged to prepare for different competitive exams.
-As a result of this activity several of our students qualify NET, Civil service examination etc.
+Best practices – The department regularly organizes group discussions, quiz on historical issues, classroom seminar, guest lectures by eminent scholars, debates, presentation etc. Students are encouraged to prepare for different competitive exams.
+As a result of this activity several of our students qualify NET/JRF, Civil service examination etc.

-Feedback from stakeholders – Feedback is regularly collected from the students.
+Feedback from stakeholders – Feedback is regularly gathered from the students.
 Appropriate measures are taken to the satisfaction of the students.

-Research and Publications – Teachers are activity engaged in research activities and are guiding 3 Ph.D. research scholars.
+Research and Publications – Teachers are actively engaged in research activities and are guiding 04 Ph.D. research scholars.
 They participate in seminars, conferences, courses and writing research papers, book chapter etc. The department had a rich history of supervising and guiding research work in area of History.
 Forty two Ph.
 D. thesis have already been awarded from the department.